GoraKiyoshi/DAP304x_asm1_toanblFX50532-funix.edu.vn/README.md

 2. Results will be saved in a new file named <input_filename>_grades.txt.

+You can check your output format with the Expect Output folder for better accuracy.

 Notes

 Ensure all input files strictly follow the expected format.